anvox/anvox.github.io/_posts/2024-01-08-goal-set-and-settings-revise.markdown

 ## 2024 Goals

-1. 📚 Read and summarize 12 tech books.
+1. 🎄 Finish Code avent of 2024.
+I need to figure out what prepare in advance.12~~ 6 tech books.
-2. 🧮 Relearn calculus
+2. 📚 Read and summarize ~~
 3. ♾️ Relearn Probability and statistics
-4. 🎄 Finish Code avent of 2024.
-I need to figure out what prepare in advance.
+4. 🧮 Relearn calculus
 5. 🎰 Built a project in new language.
-In Rust or Zig, I prefer something supports webasm.
+In Rust or Zig or Crystal, I prefer something supports webasm.
 6. 🏋️ Loose weight, to 75kg at the end of 2024.
 7. 📖 Read and summary 4 novels, in english.
 8. 🏆 Get a certificate of ML or Cloud Devops.